Online Harassment: The Australian Man’s Experience

 The impact of online harassment

 Australian men may be targeted online for a range of reasons.
-In nearly half of cases (45 percent) no specific aspect of a person’s lifestyle or circumstances are singled out.
-When aspects are targeted, top issues include attacking men based on their social background (12 percent), physical appearance (11 percent), weight (10 percent), politics (10 percent), race and ethnic background (nine percent), sexual orientation (nine percent), and religion (eight percent).
+In nearly half of the cases (45 percent) no specific aspect of a person’s lifestyle or circumstances is singled out.
+When aspects are targeted, top issues include: attacking men based on:

 Online harassment experiences of Australian men and women

 Gender-based online harassment is more common in females than males.
-Twice as many Australian women (12 percent) are more likely to be attacked online because of their gender, compared with six percent of Australian males.
-Conversely, three times as many Australian men (six percent) are more likely to be attacked online because of their affiliation to a sports team, compared with only two percent of Australian women.
+Twice as many Australian women (12 per cent) are more likely to be attacked online because of their gender, compared with six per cent of Australian males.
+Conversely, three times as many Australian men (six per cent) are more likely to be attacked online because of their affiliation with a sports team, compared with only two per cent of Australian women.

-Despite men acknowledging a broad range of behaviours which qualify as harassment – abuse, threats of physical and sexual violence as well as death – men (53 percent) are less likely than women (70 percent) to identify online harassment as a serious problem.
+Despite men acknowledging a broad range of behaviours that qualify as harassment – abuse, threats of physical and sexual violence as well as death – men (53 per cent) are less likely than women (70 per cent) to identify online harassment as a serious problem.

 Tackling Online Harassment

-In general, Australian men feel that authorities needed to take online harassment more seriously and that more laws are needed to deal with all forms of online harassment.
+In general, Australian men feel that authorities need to take online harassment more seriously and that more laws are needed to deal with all forms of online harassment.

-Privacy settings on social media accounts are widely used (68 percent), but about a third (32 percent) of men are still unaware, don’t know how, or haven’t found the time to use them.
-The survey found private settings are favoured over public by 56 percent to 12 percent respectively.
+Privacy settings on social media accounts are widely used (68 per cent), but about a third (32 per cent) of men are still unaware, don’t know how, or haven’t found the time to use them.
+The survey found private settings are favoured over the public by 56 per cent to 12 per cent respectively.

 Some ways to prevent and address online harassment include: